 If you have been prescribed ciclosporin for treatment of your psoriasis, you may be asked to take part in the national biologics register.
 This register is to compare the safety of different treatments for psoriasis and to see how well they work.
 It was set up to monitor some new treatments for psoriasis called biological treatments.
 The register will give doctors information on how best to use the treatments available for moderate to severe psoriasis.
 No information will be passed to the register without your informed consent.

-British Association of Dermatologists’ guidelines for the safe and effective prescribing of ciclosporin (in development)
+British Association of Dermatologists' guidelines for the safe and effective prescribing of ciclosporin June 2019

 BAD Patient Information Leaflet on Immunisation:

-A full list of Patient Support Groups is available at the BAD website:
+A complete list of Patient Support Groups is available at the BAD – Skin Health website:

 For details of source materials used please contact the Clinical Standards Unit (firstname.lastname@example.org).